-That said, don’t be afraid to bend the rules.
+With all that being said, don’t be afraid to bend the rules.
 Treat your refunds on a case-by-case basis.
-If you refuse a refund because the request is one day late, the customer will understand, but they won’t feel good about the experience.
+If you refuse a refund because the request is one day late, the customer will understand but won’t feel good about the experience.

 Step 6: Follow Up With Your Decision and Clear Steps

-Once you’ve decided how you’ll respond to the customer’s refund request, your next step is to reply to the customer with a clear decision.
+Once you’ve decided how to respond to the customer’s refund request, your next step is to reply with a clear decision.

-Call or send an email that outlines your resolution.
-If you won’t refund their money, explain why in clear, non-judgemental language.
+Send them an email that outlines your resolution.
+If you don’t refund their money, explain why in clear, non-judgmental language.
 Keep your emotions out of it.

 If you will refund their money, apologize briefly for their unhappiness and tell them when and how they’ll receive the refund.
 Send the money back right away.